GOLD HAS BECOME SOUTH AMERICA’S MOST ILLICIT COMMODITY

 “I don’t know what they’re thinking,” he said.
 “Why attack gold miners?
 Why not focus their energy on cocaine producers in the Ayacucho region?
 That’s the real problem in Peru.”

-But some analysts think illegal gold may be more important—and more dangerous—than cocaine.
+But some analysts think illicit gold may be more important—and more dangerous—than cocaine.

-Since illegal gold mining intensified 13 years ago, miners have not only razed the rain forest—they’ve also released 30 tons of mercury into the country’s rivers and lakes, according to the Carnegie Amazon Mercury Ecosystem Project.
+Since illicit and unregulated gold mining intensified 13 years ago, miners have not only razed the rain forest—they’ve also released 30 tons of mercury into the country’s rivers and lakes, according to the Carnegie Amazon Mercury Ecosystem Project.

 Luisa Ríos Romero, who works for the Peruvian Society for Environmental Law, an NGO, says the mercury, a highly potent toxin, is contaminating the local fish and entering the food chain.